 - Be Kind: Be considerate of your fellow walkers.
 Pushing through or edging around other people isn’t only inconsiderate, it could lead to injuries.

 Kaplan Lawyers PC

 The streets of New York City can be dangerous.
 Cars, trucks, and taxis are constantly switching lanes, trying to beat traffic.
 Delivery people, couriers and other cyclists weave their way between lanes, adding an extra dimension of moving obstacles.
 Near-constant construction creates an ever-present risk of something falling from overhead.
 That’s all to say nothing of the always-changing landscape, where sidewalks are often paneled over with temporary walking platforms, cross-walks are cordoned off by traffic cones, and patches of jack-hammered street pose hazards that must be navigated around very carefully.
 If you or someone you know has been injured as they traversed this perilous metropolis, it is of utmost importance that you retain the counsel of New York’s premier accident law firm.
 Tripped on a neglected segment of sidewalk?
 Struck by a tool or piece of debris that slipped and fell from a construction site?
 At Kaplan Lawyers PC, we’ve got a team of compassionate and professional attorneys skilled in all areas of accident law.
 We can win you compensation that will help ease the burden of expensive medical bills and keep you financially comfortable as you recover from your injuries.
-So, if you or a loved one has been hurt – don’t hesitate.
+So, if you or a loved one has been hurt on or near a construction site – don’t hesitate.
 Contact Kaplan Lawyers PC today to schedule a free consultation.